Laser induced Compton Scattering to Dark Photon or Axion-like Particle: Introduction

 The nonlinear QED effect is characterized by the simultaneous interaction of electron with a large number of optical photons.
 When the strength of the electromagnetic plane wave is high enough, the nonlinear effects from the higher-order terms in the scattering cross section become important.
 More precisely, the nonlinear effects are significant when

 where $e$ is the electric charge unit, $\varepsilon_0$ is the electromagnetic field strength, $m_e$ is the electron mass and $\omega$ is the laser beam energy.
 The case of more than one initial photon corresponds to higher-multipole radiation.
 The accumulation arising from the absorption of more than one photon results in a sizable cross section in unit of barn.
 This process was also utilized to manufacture a high-energy photon for $\gamma\gamma$ collision.
+A recent experiment to explore the behavior of QED in the strong-field regime is the LUXE at DESY~\cite{LUXE:2023crk}.

 In this work, instead of an energetic photon, we propose to produce new particles beyond the Standard Model (SM) in this nonlinear Compton scattering.
 We take two intriguing invisible particles as illustration, i.e. dark photon (DP) and axion-like particle (ALP).
 The search for DP or ALP with mass from several eVs to MeVs is subject to collider experiments or beam dump experiments.
 The beam dump experiments are useful for exploring the regime of small coupling but lose sensitivity for mass lower than $2m_e\sim 1$ MeV.
 The collider experiments are able to probe smaller mass region but suffer from low production rate and available data.
 In our case, a high-energy electron beam collides with an intense laser beam of a number of optical photons to form a massive new particle